tokamak-network/gem-nft-contract/README.md

 ### RandomPack (L2)

 This contract allows users to obtain a random GEM from the pre-mined GEM pool, which is held in the Treasury, in exchange for an upfront fee.
 The admin can customize the fee rate.
 The VDF random beacon is used to generate a random value, which involves running an off-chain node that calls the `fulfillRandomWords` function to transfer ownership of the selected GEM.
 If no GEM is available in the pool, a new perfect Common GEM is minted (only if there are sufficient funds in the Treasury contract).

+To distribution of the probability is based on the rarity.
+Here is an example of a probability distribution
+- common Gem probability: 70%
+- rare Gem probability: 20%
+- unique Gem probability: 10%
+- epic Gem probability: 0%
+- legendary Gem probability: 0%
+- mythic Gem probability: 0%

+this values are setup by the contract owner at initialization

 ## WstonSwapPool (L2)